What if your money could work for you—even while you sleep?

 The Rule of 72

-One of the most famous shortcuts to estimate the time it takes for an investment to double, given a fixed annual rate of compound interest, is the Rule of 72.
 By dividing 72 by the annual rate of return, investors can get a rough estimate of how many years it will take for the initial investment to duplicate itself.
 For example, if an investor expects a 6% annual rate of return on their investment, then it would take roughly 12 years (72 ÷ 6 = 12) for the investment to double.

 It’s essential to note that the Rule of 72 is a simplification and works best for interest rates between 6% and 10%.
 For rates outside this range, the rule can provide skewed results.
 Nonetheless, it remains a handy tool for quick approximations.

-Formula for Periodic Compounding Rate
+Formula for Periodic Compounding

-How does compound interest grow over time?
+How much can compound interest earn over time?

 The best thing about compound interest is that you can enjoy significant returns over a longer period of time.
 You don’t even have to add to the initial amount to see gains.
 That makes it a great, low-risk addition to an investor’s portfolio.